Stephanowicz/moOde-audioplayer-addons/README.md

 	  install with:
 		- sudo curl -L https://github.com/yt-dlp/yt-dlp/releases/latest/download/yt-dlp -o /usr/local/bin/youtube-dl
       		-> sudo chmod 755 /usr/local/bin/youtube-dl

+    	As youtube changes its code from time to time You may need to update yt-dlp to get it working again.
+	  -->  sudo youtube-dl --update-to nightly

 4. Songlyrics
 	at moment there are 3 methods to get the songlyrics: genius.com, lrclib.net and local files